zopefoundation/grok/doc/reference/components.rst

 .. class:: grok.MultiAdapter

-   Base class to define a multi adapter.
-MultiAdapters are automatically registered when a module is "grokked".
+   Base class to define a Multi Adapter.

+   A simple adapter normally adapts only one object, but an adapter may adapt more than one object.
+If an adapter adapts more than one objects, it is called multi-adapter.

    **Directives:**